| |

 Best for: Large enterprises with complex workflows and multi-department service management needs.

 ServiceNow is the platform of record for enterprise ITSM.
-Its breadth is wide: incident, change, problem, request, CMDB, HR service delivery, customer service, security operations — all on a single platform.
-For organizations that need a unified system spanning IT, HR, and facilities, ServiceNow delivers at a scale few can match.
+Its breadth is wide, spanning incident, change, problem, request, CMDB, HR service delivery, customer service, and security operations on a single platform.
+For organizations that need a unified system across IT, HR, and facilities, ServiceNow delivers at a scale few can match.

 The trade-off is complexity and cost.
-ServiceNow implementations require dedicated resources, and total cost of ownership — licensing, configuration, ongoing administration — is significant.
+Implementations require dedicated resources, and total cost of ownership across licensing, configuration, and ongoing administration is significant.
 (For a direct head-to-head with another enterprise option, see Virima vs Device42 vs ServiceNow.)

 For ServiceNow users who want discovery-sourced CMDB data behind their workflows, Virima integrates directly via bi-directional CMDB sync.
-Discovered configuration items and their relationships flow into the ServiceNow CMDB, so the platform’s AI and workflow engines act on data that reflects the current environment.
+Discovered configuration items and their relationships flow into the ServiceNow CMDB, so the platform’s AI and workflow engines act on data that reflects the current environment, without duplicates and extra noise.

 Ideal fit: Global enterprises, multi-tower IT organizations, and businesses with complex service catalog and workflow automation requirements.